dougalstanton/git-checklist/README.md

 # Git Checklist

-I was juggling lots of private git branches at work and making some use of the `BRANCH_DESCRIPTION` file (see `git branch --edit-description`) to store my notes for each branch.
-I soon realised what I wanted was to just store my TODOs in each branch and mark them off as I went.
+I was juggling lots of private git branches at work and making some use of the branch description file (see `git branch --edit-description`) to store my notes for each branch.
+This was good for me because the descriptions aren't committed to the branch so they would never make it upstream (even by accident).
+However managing the TODOs themselves was pretty unwieldy.

 And so was born `git-checklist`, though in actual fact I've aliased it to `git todo`.
 Assuming it's in your path: